Israel (State of Israel)

 map of Jerusalem

-Public transport in Jerusalem and Israel
+Public transport in Jerusalem and Israel.

-Public transport in Israel is very well developed.
-First thing you should do when landing in Israel is buying a transport card and charging it in one of the kiosks.
+Public transport in Israel is very well developed and it will take you to the best sights and things to see in Jerusalem.
+The first thing you should do when landing in Israel is buy a transport card and charge it in one of the kiosks.
 Sometimes it can be difficult to find them.
-I would recommend to charge the card whenever you see a kiosk to have enough credits for few days.
-Green card entitles you to use any kind of transport in Israel – long distance buses, city buses, trains and trams.
+I would recommend charging the card whenever you see a kiosk to have enough credits for a few days.

-In the public transportation you only tap the card inside buses and trams.
+In public transportation you only tap the card inside buses and trams.
 I observed elder people are highly respected, so be prepared you will be immediately asked to give a seat if an older person gets in.

 However, when a girl with a small baby was trying to get in, nobody made an effort to make a space in the crowded tram.
 I couldn’t believe my eyes!
-There are many differences in each district of the city.
-On the muslim side you are allowed to smoke almost everywhere, so be prepared there will be people smoking in the restaurant and other public places!

 Tram line No. 1 in Jerusalem is extremely useful when sightseeing the city.
 It takes you to the two archeological and historical sites you can’t miss to visit – Yad Vashem and the Old Town.
 The Western Wall is and Dome of the Rock.
 The bus stops are very well visible and there’s a map and timetable on each of them.
 Ticket machines are usually located behind tram tops.
 Single ticket is 5.90 Shekels.

-One of the best things to see in Jerusalem is Temple Mount – Dome of the Rock
+Temple Mount – Dome of the Rock.

-1. Dome of the Rock – the oldest existing Islamic monument, a beautiful mosque (near Damascus Gate – last tram stop).
-The Western Wall, both located in Temple Mount near the old city of Jerusalem.
-Temple Mount is the third holiest site in Islam just after Mecca and Medina.
-From Damascus Gate you will walk around 15 minutes through a long street market to reach the Western Wall.
-Dome of the Rock is the major matter of conflict between Arab and Israeli world.
+From Damascus Gate, you will walk around 15 minutes through a long street market to reach the Western Wall.
+Dome of the Rock is a major matter of conflict between the Arab and Israeli worlds.
+In my opinion it the sight is among the most beautiful things to see in Jerusalem.
 The entrance is free but there are strict opening hours, in winter the place closes at 2 pm.
-It is also inaccessible on Muslims holidays.
+It is also inaccessible on Muslim holidays.
 It is always advised to dress properly to avoid problems at the entrance.
 No tight trousers or uncovered shoulders are allowed.
 I was stopped and given a long skirt instead.
-But it is very possible you will be judged on the basis of your outfit and if it’s really offensive you will not be offered any cover and refused entrance.
-I heard it from number of people so take it as a true story.
-Head cover is not necessary.
+But you may be judged based on your outfit and if it’s really offensive you will not be offered any cover and refused entrance.
+I heard it from a number of people so take it as a true story.
+A headcover is not necessary.
 Non-muslims are not allowed to enter the mosque.
-10 minutes ahead of 2 pm security will remind you to face the exit to leave.
-And it wasn’t a gentle reminder.
-Strict rules apply.
+Minutes before 2 pm security will remind you to face the exit and leave the sight.
+And it’s not a gentle reminder – Strict rules apply.

 Mount of Olives.

-A Russian Orthodox church of Mary Magdalene is located on the Mount of Olives, near the Garden of Gethsemane in East Jerusalem.
+The Russian Orthodox church of Mary Magdalene is located on the Mount of Olives, near the Garden of Gethsemane in East Jerusalem.
 There are many stunning historical treasures: Chapel of the Ascension, Mary’s Tomb and Church and Dominus Flevit Church.

 Old Town of Jerusalem.

-Yad Vashem Musem, Jerusalem.
+Yad Vashem Musem - Jerusalem.

-Yad Vashem Musem – a memorial to the victims of Holocaust.
-Major part is dedicated to Polish history, together with Warsaw Ghetto Square – Wall of Remembrance.
+Yad Vashem Musem – a memorial to the victims of the Holocaust should be at the top of your list of things to see in Jerusalem.
+It is difficult to find a similar museum elsewhere.
+The major part is dedicated to Polish history, together with Warsaw Ghetto Square – Wall of Remembrance.
 This World Holocaust Remembrance Centre is a huge complex of historical display.
-Exhibition occupies 4200 square metres, so you may spend few hours exploring the place.
+The exhibition occupies 4200 square meters, so you may spend a few hours exploring the place.
 I recommend buying a map of the museum, it’s only 12 shekels.
-The entrance is free!
-The Hall of Names is the most popular part of the museum, where names and personal details of millions of victims have been recorded on Pages of Testimony and preserved in the Hall of Names.

 How to get to Bethlehem from Jerusalem.